ARA Board Applications

 Relating to the ARA Board and its Committees

-Board members commit to serve on an ARA standing committee (such as Nominations or Laureates) or other board committee.
-There should be little extra burden to non-Houstonians in serving on these committees, which make use of e-mail and telephone conferences.
+- Board members commit to serve on ARA standing committees (such as Nominations, Laureates, etc.) as well as ARA Board task forces.
+There should be little extra burden to non-Houstonians in serving on these committees, as they typically can participate by email and telephone conferences.
+However, all board members are asked to be active participants in their assigned committees and task forces.

 Relating to ARA Programs and Activities

-The ARA’s flagship events include Homecoming & Reunion, Alumni College and the annual Laureates Dinner.
-Board members commit to attend the Laureates Dinner each year.
-(As with the spring ARA board meeting, the Laureates Dinner is held Commencement weekend.)
-Board members are encouraged to attend Homecoming & Reunion every year.
-Expenses related to attending the Laureates Dinner, Homecoming & Reunion and other events throughout the year are the responsibility of individual board members.
+- ARA Board members commit to attend the Laureates Dinner each year (as noted above, the Laureates Dinner is held during Commencement weekend).
+Board members are strongly encouraged to attend Homecoming and Reunion each year.
+Expenses related to attending ARA programs and activities are the responsibility of individual board members.

-Board members commit to attend any ARA event in their area involving the Rice president to which they are invited, subject only to unforeseeable exigencies, and to serve on ARA host and other event committees if asked.
+- Board members commit to attend any ARA event in their region involving the Rice president to which they are invited, subject only to unforeseeable exigencies, and to serve on ARA host and other event committees if asked.

-Board members who live outside of Houston commit to take an active role in local alumni activities and in promoting ARA and Rice involvement to fellow alumni.
+- Board members who live outside of Houston commit to take an active role in local alumni activities and in promoting ARA and Rice involvement to fellow alumni.
+All board members also commit to take an active role in alumni affinity group activities.

 Giving to Rice

 Many foundations and philanthropic institutions from whom Rice seeks donations will not consider making a gift to a non-profit organization unless its leadership is unanimously on record as contributing.
-Recognizing the importance of alumni giving in general and participation in the Rice Annual Fund in particular, the ARA board of directors in November 2008 committed to 100 percent annual support of the Rice Annual Fund.
+Recognizing the importance of alumni giving in general and participation in the Rice Annual Fund in particular, the ARA board of directors in November 2008 unanimously endorsed the Centennial Campaign and committed to 100% annual support of the Rice Annual Fund.
 All board members commit to contribute each year to the Rice Annual Fund.
-This can be for any amount suitable to one’s circumstances and must be in addition to any other gift made to the university.
+This can be for any amount suitable to one’s circumstances, and must be in addition to any other gift made to the university.